Carlosrincong/AWS-Solutions-Architect-Associate/DocumentDB/README.md

 the storage and compute are decoupled, allowing each to scale independently.
 Use cases: content management systems, profile management, and web and mobile applications.
 DocumentDB has API compatibility with MongoDB
+Amazon DocumentDB is used for storing semistructured data as a document